Pasta alla Norma is one of those great classic Italian dishes that’s simple to make and hugely satisfying to eat.

 Nutrition data is always an estimate depending on program used to calculate and exact products used.

-If you like this classic Italian pasta and eggplant dishes, you might also enjoy …
+If you like this classic Italian pasta dish, you might also enjoy …

-See more easy vegan recipes and pasta & noodles
+See more easy vegan recipes for pasta & noodles.

 Leave a Reply